 Anticipated Adjunct Positions

-Kean University is a world-class, vibrant and diverse institution offering more than 48 undergraduate and 35 graduate programs.
+Kean University is a world-class, vibrant and diverse institution offering 50 undergraduate majors and 80 graduate programs and options leading to masters and doctoral degrees, professional diplomas and certifications.
 Kean distinguishes itself through excellence in academics, strategic investments in both research and cultural facilities and initiatives and a commitment to the success of every student.
 Dedicated to preparing students for rewarding careers, lifelong learning and fulfilling lives, Kean offers a broad range of disciplines, the expertise of a diverse and world-savvy faculty and a student-centered learning environment and campus community.
-Positions are available at the Union campus and at Kean Ocean in Toms River, NJ where indicated.
-Classes begin Tuesday, September 1, 2015.
+Positions are available at the Union campus or Kean Ocean in Toms River, NJ, Kean Skylands in Jefferson Township, NJ or other locations where indicated.
+Classes begin Tuesday, September 3, 2019.

 College of Natural, Applied and Health Sciences